Orania: Establishment and recognition

 In a conciliatory gesture, President Nelson Mandela visited the town in 1995 to have tea with Betsie Verwoerd, widow of former Prime Minister Hendrik Verwoerd.
+Mandela was asked about reports that he had to get permission from the town authorities to enter Orania and replied: "I didn't have to ask for permission.
+I came in.
+I was not given any pass.
+It's not something that worries me.
+They are entitled to run their settlement as they like."

 Orania grew to 200 permanent inhabitants in 1996.
 By 1998 R15 million had been invested in the town for expenses including the upgrading of water and electricity supply, roads and businesses.

 On 5 June 1998, Valli Moosa, then Minister of Constitutional Development in the African National Congress (ANC) government, stated in a parliamentary budget debate that "the ideal of some Afrikaners to develop the North Western Cape as a home for the Afrikaner culture and language within the framework of the Constitution and the Charter of Human Rights is viewed by the government as a legitimate ideal".

 On 14 September 2010, the president of South Africa, Jacob Zuma, visited Orania.
 He said that he was "warmly welcomed", that Orania had "interesting ideas", and, "the Oraniers were prepared to live in South Africa, but wanted a place to exercise their culture".
+In May 2023, Gayton McKenzie, leader of the Patriotic Alliance party, visited the town.